NCERA_temp222: Optimizing integrated pest management research and education in the North Central United States

 3. Develop and disseminate IPM education and outreach resources including curricula, educational materials and communication tools of regional or national interest.

-4. Strengthen IPM communication and representation.
+4. Strengthen IPM communication and visibility.

 Procedures and Activities

 Objective 1.
 CMs will identify and engage in opportunities for multistate collaboration and knowledge transfer.
 These activities will be supported via member engagement in Basecamp and presentations at an annual meeting.
 These activities will be supported externally through engagement with the NCIPM Center, other ERA committees, US EPA and USDA NIFA.
-Area of focus include programming across areas of need or programmatic gaps, facilitating involvement with other multi-state or regional organizations, regional impact reporting or multistate grant development.
+Areas of focus include programming across areas of need or programmatic gaps, facilitating involvement with other multi-state or regional organizations, regional impact reporting or multistate grant development.

 Objective 3.
 CMs will share curricula, outreach materials, and communication tools with regional applicability that serve to integrate education and research on a particular topic via Basecamp and at the annual meeting as part of the CM presentations.
 CMs may form teams to develop outreach materials in response to priorities identified during objective 2 activities.
+Outreach materials will be shared through individual state programs, but also through regional outreach sources that NCERA 222 partners with such as the North Central IPM Center and Crop Protection Network to better showcase region-wide efforts by the committee.

 Objective 4.
 CMs will publicize regional IPM accomplishments and impacts and represent regional IPM interests to federal and state agencies, NC and ERA committees, and national IPM entities.
-This will be accomplished by aligning objectives across the ERA regions, completing an annual regional survey of IPM outputs and impacts.
+This will be accomplished by aligning objectives across the ERA regions and completing an annual regional survey of IPM outputs and impacts.
 Results will be distributed via a national online dashboard and nationally by the committee chair at the annual National IPM Coordinating Committee in Washington, DC.

 Expected Outcomes and Impacts

 • Improved coordination of regional IPM research and Extension programs.
+Comments: This output will be generated by the activities of Objectives 1-4.

 • Identification of key IPM research and education issues.
+Comments: This output will be generated by the activities of Objective 2.

 • Exchange of IPM curricula, outreach materials, and communication tools.
+Comments: This output will be generated by the activities of Objectives 1 and 3.

 • Increased awareness of regional IPM accomplishments and impacts.
+Comments: This output will be generated by the activities of Objective 4.

 Projected Participation

-View Appendix E: Participation
+View Participation Form/Appendix E: Participation

 Educational Plan